Dasharo/docs/docs/unified/msi/faq.md

 In practice, any Alder Lake-S Processor should work.

-12900KS is rather unknown at the moment because it was released later and may require a more recent microcode.

 ## Which memory modules are supported?

 We can say the "supported" one is the one that has been tested during